A fast direct solver for two-dimensional transmission problems of elastic waves: Abstract

 \section{Abstract}

 { This paper describes a fast direct boundary element method for elastodynamic transmission problems in two dimensions, which can be used for analyzing elastic wave scattering by an inclusion.
-This paper reports the development of an efficient solver based on a discretization method that is broadly applicable regardless of the inclusion shape.
+We develop an efficient solver based on a discretization method that is broadly applicable regardless of the inclusion shape.
 From the smoothness of the solutions of the Navier--Cauchy equation, it is reasonable that the displacement is approximated by the piecewise linear bases and the traction is approximated by the piecewise constant bases.
-However, in this mixed bases strategy, Calder\'on preconditioning, that is, an analytical preconditioning with excellent performance, cannot be applied, which means we cannot adopt iterative solvers.
-To address this challenge, we developed a fast direct solver formulated using both Burton--Miller and Poggio--Miller--Chang--Harrington--Wu--Tsai (PMCHWT) boundary integral equations.
+However, in this mixed bases strategy, Calder\'on preconditioning, that is, an analytical preconditioning with excellent performance, cannot be applied.
+To circumvent this issue, we developed a fast direct solver formulated using both Burton--Miller and Poggio--Miller--Chang--Harrington--Wu--Tsai (PMCHWT) boundary integral equations.
 Our method uses a technique based on the proxy method for low-rank approximation of the coefficient matrix's off-diagonal blocks.
 To handle transmission problems, the proposed fast direct solver uses separate binary tree partitions for nodes and elements.
-Numerical examples demonstrate that our solver achieves linear computational complexity and can efficiently handle problems with multiple right-sides.
+Numerical examples demonstrate that our solver achieves linear computational complexity at fixed low frequencies and can efficiently handle problems with multiple right-hand sides.
 Notably, the solver based on the Burton--Miller formulation is approximately 20\% faster than the one using the PMCHWT formulation.
-Our new method provides a versatile, fast solver, whose performance is independent of the shape of inclusions and computational parameters, such as frequency and density, for elastodynamic transmission problems. }
+Our new method provides a versatile, fast solver, whose performance is relatively independent of the shape of inclusions and computational parameters, such as density, for elastodynamic transmission problems. }

 \keywords{Boundary element method, Fast direct solver, Elastic wave scattering, Transmission problem, Proxy method, Burton--Miller method}